Indonesia turns to China for more vaccines after AstraZeneca delays

 The Southeast Asian country has been struggling to control one of Asia’s worst epidemics, with 1.55 million cases and 42,200 deaths.
 It has administered at least one vaccine shot to more than 9.22 million people.

-European and British regulators said on Wednesday they had found possible links between AstraZeneca’s vaccine and very rare cases of blood clots, but reaffirmed its importance in protecting people against COVID-19.
+European and British regulators said on Wednesday they had found possible links between AstraZeneca’s vaccine and very rare cases of blood clots, but reaffirmed the vaccine’s importance in protecting people against COVID-19.

 Our Standards: The Thomson Reuters Trust Principles.